LeVlad/BusyMammaBee/README.md

 # Upcoming #

-In the near future a community interactive discusion board will be created to help easy interpersonal connections.
+In the near future a community interactive discusion board will be created to help ease the connection of similarly minded people.

-# Credits #
+# Credits

+Richard Wells - an excellent mentor that will go above and beyond

-Most of the code I have written myself and where I borrowed I have from the follwing:
+Most of the code I have written myself and where I borrowed I have from the following:

 navbar = https://www.w3schools.com/howto/howto_css_fixed_menu.asp